 For patients, this entails low risk of adverse effects, optimal functional and aesthetic outcomes and fast recovery.

-Particle3D has developed the technology to reconstruct the patient’s exact anatomy with 3D printed patient-fitted implants with bone-like porosity.
+Particle3D has developed a technology to reconstruct the patient’s exact anatomy with 3D printed patient-fitted implants with bone-like porosity.
 The implants are made from natural biomaterials which degrade over time and convert into real living bone tissue.